cmdcolin/cactus/doc/sa_refgraph_hackathon_2023.md

 reads:
  sample1: /path/to/<sample_name>.fastq
  #sample2: reads-sample2.fastq
-# path to PanGenie exectuable
+# path to PanGenie executable
 pangenie_genotype: /path/to/pangenie/build/src/PanGenie
 pangenie_index: /path/to/pangenie/build/src/PanGenie-index
 # name of the output directory (keep in mind PanGenie wants a specific directory where to save all the outputs